 Whatever the case, prepare your belongings and tickets when you see the headlights because the train will arrive soon!

-At flag stops, the train only stops if you purchased a ticket before the train’s arrival.
+At flag stops, the train only stops if you purchase a ticket before the train’s arrival.

 As the train pulls up